-prepurchase building inspections (AS 4349.1-2007) does not require our inspections to cover items such as footings belowground, concrete slabs belowground, concealed plumbing, appliances such as airconditioners, ovens and the like, carpet, quality of paint and typical paint defects, fixtures and fittings, mirrors and all other typical minor defects to the interior of the home and the exterior of the home including landscaping.
+prepurchase building inspections (AS 4349.1-2007) does not require our inspections to cover items such as footings belowground, concrete slabs belowground, concealed plumbing, appliances such as air-conditioners, ovens and the like, carpet, quality of paint and typical paint defects, fixtures and fittings, mirrors and all other typical minor defects to the interior of the home and the exterior of the home including landscaping.
 In saying the above, we are proud to say that we go over and above in our inspections & reports to provide information on certain items above or not listed for a better understanding of the property.

-The condition of the building when compared to similar buildings of its type and similar age in the immediate area and/or other areas, appears to be in AVERAGE condition.
+The condition of the building when compared to similar buildings of its type and similar age in the immediate area and/or other areas, appears to be in LESS THAN AVERAGE condition with repairs and concerns as detailed in this report.